If you frequently use technology, then you’ve probably heard the terms “flash drives” and “thumb drives” being thrown around interchangeably.

-Thumb drives have different capacities based on the amount of memory they can hold (from 4GB to 32GB in most cases).
-Some have only enough memory for storing small documents like an address book while others have more capacity than some desktop hard drives.
+Thumb drives have different capacities based on how much memory they can hold (from 4GB to 32GB in most cases).
+Some have only enough memory for storing small documents like an address book, while others have more capacity than some desktop hard drives.

-This makes thumb drives with large amounts of space convenient for storing music, videos, or even applications.
+This makes thumb drives with large amounts of space convenient for storing music, videos, or applications.

 What is a Flash Drive?

 A flash drive is pretty simple in concept.
 It is just a memory storage device with a small circuit board, a connector housing, metal shielding for data protection, and a cap to protect the connector when you’re not using it.

 Flash drives are popular with everyone – home users wanting to move their pictures or music from device to device, such as professional photographers transporting images, software developers moving large programs, and students taking notes on laptops and uploading them later for homework.